THUMNLab/AutoGL/docs/docfile/tutorial/t_fe.rst

 ==========================

 We provide a series of node and graph feature engineers for you to compose within a feature engineering pipeline.
-An automatic feature engineering algorithm is also provided.

 Quick Start
 -----------